 Lighting the Channukiah

-We light one more candle every night until the entire Channukiah is ablaze on our windowsills.
+We light one more candle every night until the entire Channukiah is ablaze on our window sills.
 We traditionally place them there so that we can show the outside world our resilience, though many of us now light them in other parts of our homes.
+In some communities, the Channukiah is hung on the door.
+All of is referred to as Pirsumei Nisa or to “publicize the miracle”.
+If you do not have access to a window or cannot place a Channukiah there safely, lighting one elsewhere is completely acceptable.

 While the ritual of lighting the Channukah candles is beautiful in itself, there are ways to deepen your experience.

 Take the time to prepare your space and your candles.
-You will use many candles over the days of Channukah, so you can set aside time to anoint each candle at once, or you can do it each day before lighting.
+If you choose to use candles, you will use many candles over the days of Channukah, so you can set aside time to anoint each candle at once, or you can do it each day before lighting.
 Focus on what you are looking for in this festival.
 Are you working on lighting your spiritual fire?
 Persevere through dark times?
 Allow yourself to rest?
 Focus on your intention as you prepare your candles.

 Carefully anoint your candles with oils.
 You can also roll each candle in herbs, choosing each herb based on their spiritual correspondences.
-Some well-known ones include cinnamon for warmth and attraction, rue for protection, fennel to remove malignant spirits, mandrake for love, or cloves for warmth and protection.
+Some well-known ones include rue for protection, cloves to remove malignant spirits and for warmth and protection, mandrake for love, etc. Remember that this is a celebration of resilience.
+Find joy in your preparations.

 Once you have anointed your candles and are ready to light, focus on the blessings as you recite them.

-Baruch atah Adonai, Eloheinu Melech haolam, asher kid'shanu b'mitzvotav v'tzivanu l'hadlik ner Chanukah
+Baruch atah Ad-nai, Eloheinu Melech haolam, asher kid'shanu b'mitzvotav v'tzivanu l'hadlik ner Chanukah

-Baruch Atah Adonai Elohenu Melech Haolam sheasa nisim laavotenu bayamim hahem bizman hazeh.
+Baruch Atah Ad-nai Eloheinu Melech Haolam sheasa nisim laavotenu bayamim hahem bizman hazeh.

-Baruch Atah Adonai Elohenu Melech Haolam shehecheyanu vekiyimanu vehigianu lizman hazeh.
+Baruch Atah Ad-nai Elohenu Melech Haolam shehecheyanu vekiyimanu vehigianu lizman hazeh.

 The foods of Channukah all honor one thing: the miracle of the oil.
-From latkes (find my vegan, gluten-free latke recipe on my Patreon!) to sufganiyot (donuts), we're all about honoring our history through food.
+From latkes to sufganiyot (donuts), we're all about honoring our history through food.
+Popular foods include latkes, sufganiot, buńuelos, sfenj, cassola, Keftes de Espanika, shamlias, Pollo Fritto di Hanucca, Berenjenas con Miel, Jalebi, and so much more!

-Landing on Gimmel wins the whole pot, Hei gets you half, Nun gets nothing & for a Shin means you pay.
+Landing on Gimmel wins the whole pot, Hay gets you half, Nun gets nothing & for a Shin means you have to put into the pot!

 The letters have Yiddish origin.
-Gimmel is Gantz, meaning tall Hei is for Halb, meaning half.
-Nun is for Nisht or nothing, and Shin is for Shtell arein or put in.
+Gimmel is Gantz, meaning tall Hay is for Halb, meaning half.
+Nun is for Nisht or nothing, and Shin is for Shtell Arein or put in.
 But they also have a deeper meaning and can be used for dreidel divination.
 The significance of each roll can be analyzed and interpreted to look into your own life.
 (1)

 As you play, pay attention to how you do.
-Focus on your rolls and see what seems to be most common in your own life.
+Focus on your roles and see what seems to be most common in your own life.

 Most importantly, don't forget to have fun.
 As a people, we have survived persecution, genocide, and more, and our identity can sometimes wrap heavily around those experiences.
 We survived.
 We deserve to enjoy our holidays.
 Not everything you do has to have a deeper, spiritual meaning.